Radisson – Great value, quietish area, and personable service.

-- Area: One of the least pleasant areas of Agra, with the main road dirty, noisy, and packed with traffic.
+- Area: A less pleasant area of Agra, with the main road dirty, noisy, and packed with traffic.
 However, the hotel is about 150m away from the road, providing some welcome shelter from the noise.

-- How to Get There: About 2km from the Taj Mahal (10-minute drive); 7km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur (15-minute drive); and 13km from the new airport (31-minute drive).
+- How to Get There: About 2 km from the Taj Mahal; 7 km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur; and 13 km from the new airport.
 All are accessible by taxi or auto-rickshaw.